H3llKa1ser/IT-and-Security-101/Security Principles/Risk Priorities.md

 ### One effective method to prioritize risk is to use a risk matrix, which helps identify priority as the intersection of likelihood of occurrence and impact.
 It also gives the team a common language to use with management when determining the final priorities.
 For example, a low likelihood and a low impact might result in a low priority, while an incident with a high likelihood and high impact will result in a high priority.
 Assignment of priority may relate to business priorities, the cost of mitigating a risk or the potential for loss if an incident occurs.

+# Decision Making based on Risk Priorities

+### When making decisions based on risk priorities, organizations must evaluate the likelihood and impact of the risk as well as their tolerance for different sorts of risk.
+A company in Hawaii is more concerned about the risk of volcanic eruptions than a company in Chicago, but the Chicago company will have to plan for blizzards.
+In those cases, determining risk tolerance is up to the executive management and board of directors.
+If a company chooses to ignore or accept risk, exposing workers to asbestos, for example, it puts the company in a position of tremendous liability.